llouison/My_Hacker_News/hacker-news/README.md

 ### Deliverables

 1. Your application should render news titles in a scrollbar within a div, on window load.
-2. When the title is clicked, information about the article should display.
+2. When the title is clicked, information about the article should display -- score, the user who added the added, and a link to read the article.
 3. Style, Style it, like never before!
 4. **REMINDER** Commit early!
 Commit often!
 No excuse!